tessgi/tpub/tpub/templates/template-overview.md

 ## Publication database

-The Guest Observer office curates a list of scientific publications pertaining to Kepler and K2.
+The Guest Investigator office curates a list of scientific publications pertaining to TESS.
 The database contains {{ metrics["publication_count"] }} publications,
 of which {{ metrics["refereed_count"] }} are peer-reviewed.
-It demonstrates the important impact of Kepler/K2 data on astronomical research.
+It demonstrates the important impact of TESS data on astronomical research.

-You can access the publication list by mission:
+You can access the full publication list:

- * <a href="kpub-kepler.html">Kepler publications &raquo;</a>
- * <a href="kpub-k2.html">K2 publications &raquo;</a>
+ * <a href="tpub.html">TESS publications &raquo;</a>

-Or by topic:
+Or seach by topic:

- * <a href="kpub-exoplanets.html">Exoplanet publications &raquo;</a>
+ * <a href="tpub-exoplanets.html">Exoplanet publications &raquo;</a>
- * <a href="kpub-astrophysics.html">Astrophysics publications &raquo;</a>
+ * <a href="tpub-astrophysics.html">Astrophysics publications &raquo;</a>

-If you spot an error in the database, such as a missing entry, please get in touch or open an issue in the <a href="https://github.com/KeplerGO/kpub">GitHub repository</a> of the database.
+If you spot an error in the database, such as a missing entry, please get in touch or open an issue in the <a href="https://github.com/tessgi/tpub">GitHub repository</a> of the database.

 Last update: {{ now.strftime('%d %b %Y') }}.